 - Move your oven rack to its highest position.
 Turn the broiler on low.

 The tofu will firm up as it cools.
 It should be slightly crunchy on the outside and chewy on the inside.
 The longer you let it cook, the chewier it gets.
-Cook it long enough and you end up with tofu jerky.
+Cook it long enough and you might end up with tofu jerky.

 I’m submitting this recipe to My Legume Love Affair hosted by Kiran at Sumadhura this month.
 I’m also sharing in Slightly Indulgent Tuesday, Premeditated Leftovers, and Full Plate Thursday.